Updated December 2019

 How does it work?

 To understand how andexanet works, it’s helpful to understand how the factor Xa inhibitors work.
 The factor Xa inhibitors block factor Xa, which is part of a system known as the “clotting cascade.”
 The clotting cascade is the system that allows blood to clot.
 By blocking factor Xa, apixaban and rivaroxaban reduce the risk of the body developing a blood clot in a place where it shouldn’t, but they also decrease the body’s ability to form a clot when there is active bleeding.
 Andexanet alfa was designed to mimic factor Xa as a decoy.
 It binds to the anticoagulant, making it inactive and unable to block factor Xa.
 This allows the clotting cascade to act as it normally would in the event of bleeding – using factor Xa to form a clot and stop the bleeding.

 Andexanet alfa is administered in a hospital by a healthcare provider.
-It is given as a quick infusion at a higher dose, followed by a slower infusion over 2 hours.
+It’s given as a quick infusion at a higher dose, followed by a slower infusion over 2 hours.
 The dose of the infusion depends on the specific anticoagulant that the patient is taking, as well as the dosage and the time since the last dose was ingested.
 Andexanet alfa’s duration of effect is relatively short and is just long enough to allow the body to initiate its normal clotting process.
-The healthcare team will monitor laboratory markers, as well as signs and symptoms of bleeding, to ensure that the medication was effective and to determine if other treatments are required.
+The healthcare team will monitor laboratory markers, as well as signs and symptoms of bleeding, to ensure that the medication is effective and to determine if other treatments are required.

 What are the risks?

 Patients who require anticoagulation have either already had a blot clot or are at risk of developing a clot.
 By reversing anticoagulation, the risk of developing a clot increases back to where it was prior to treatment with the anticoagulant.
 To minimize the risk of a clot after administration of andexanet alfa, the healthcare team will evaluate the patient to determine if and when it’s safe to restart anticoagulation.